 Leavitt 6 suggested this tendency is, in large part, due to the fact that managers find their desks loaded with problems every day, making it easy for them to be reactive rather than proactive.
 In fact, people often avoid important problems that cut across organizational functions and department lines.
 The phrase “That’s not our problem” becomes a second-nature response for them.
 They also tend to avoid addressing complex or “wicked” problems; 7 that is, messy ones that do not lend themselves to analytical problem solving techniques.
 Even on less daunting but not obviously solvable problems, people often assume prematurely that “it can’t be done” simply because of their unwillingness to challenge conventions or step beyond the boundaries of their current work.

-Using an effective innovation process will help you tackle customer problems othercompanies avoid…or can’t even find!
-In the next section, we look at some legendaryentrepreneurs who were great at finding worthwhile customer problems to solve.
+Using an effective innovation process will help you tackle customer problems other companies avoid…or can’t even find!
+Let’s look at Steve Jobs as a legendary entrepreneur who was great at finding worthwhile customer problems to solve.